iamkahvi/iamkahvi.github.io/_pages/book-list.md

 ## <u> this year </u>

+- <b>The Wind-Up Bird Chronicle</b> - <em>30/08/2019</em>
+The first Japanese author I've read.
+Really interesting style.
+Focuses on relationships and sex and lust.
+It's all very mysterious but well put together.
+<br><br>

 - <b>Children of Time</b> - <em>07/07/2019</em>
 Coming back to science fiction after a while.
 This book is about what happens to humanity thousands of years in the future.
 About the development of a society.
 It gets interesting early on, and the characters evolve wildly by the end.
 A bit unsettling at times, but a happy ending.
 <br><br>